Start9Labs/cups-messenger/NONEMBASSY.md

   - Build cups server
     - Make sure you have the [Rust toolchain](https://rustup.rs)
     - `cargo build --release`
+    - NOTE: the docker image is designed for musl.
+If you are not on a musl platform, you must cross compile using [cross](https://crates.io/crates/cross)
+      - You must also replace target/release with target/<your platform>/release everwhere in this guide, as well as in nonembassy.Dockerfile
     - (Optional) `strip target/release/cups`
   - Install Docker
     - `apt install docker.io`